erjieyong/streamlit-cropperjs/README.md

 # streamlit-cropperjs

-Integrating the amazing [cropperjs]("https://github.com/fengyuanchen/cropperjs") into streamlit using components.
-This is meant to be a streamlit module built with mobile usage in mind.
+Integrating the amazing [cropperjs](https://github.com/fengyuanchen/cropperjs) using streamlit components.

+This streamlit module is primarily built with mobile usage in mind.

 ## Features
 - Crop and return image data